 Strengthening youth engagement in your agency requires full agency buy-in from all staff and leadership (senior management team and the board of directors).
 These groups need to fundamentally understand the importance of youth engagement, make a commitment to implementing it and dedicate the appropriate resources required to support it.
-To learn more, watch our e-learning module on youth engagement.

 How to get buy-in?

 - Highlight the alignment of youth engagement with your agency’s vision and values.

 - Use findings from the youth engagement readiness assessment to create a presentation to senior management, focusing on what’s already working well as well as areas for growth/enhancement.

 - Share youths’ experiences.
 Don’t underestimate the power of young people’s stories.
 Nothing is more convincing than hearing how youth engagement has impacted a young person’s life

 - Highlight the rationale underlying the decision to implement youth engagement during discussions with senior leaders.
 Explain the clear health outcomes and the benefits to youth, the staff, the agency and the community.

 - Identify any potential implementation barriers (e.g. funding, staff time, readiness) and engage them in a discussion about how these can be overcome.